Mini E: Powertrain

 The Mini E is powered by an asynchronous electric motor that is mounted in the former engine bay and is rated at 204 PS and 220 N.m of torque.
 Drive is sent to the front wheels.
 The Mini E employs a lithium-ion battery pack with an overall capacity of 35 kWh.
 The batteries weigh 572 lb and replace the back seat.
 Top speed is electronically limited to 95 mph, with 0–100 km/h acceleration in 8 seconds.
 The car's range is 156 mi on a single charge under optimal conditions.
 Estimates of normal driving conditions put ranges at 109 mi city and 96 mi highway.

 AC Propulsion issued a news release on 19 November 2008, announcing they were a supplier for Mini E. The news release stated that AC Propulsion supplied a specially developed version of its proprietary tzero, a registered trademark, technology, including air-cooled copper-rotor induction motor and Li ion battery on the Mini E. It is characterized by high performance, high efficiency, and fast charging.

 Charging

-The Mini E could be charged by 120 volt (at 12 amp) and 240 volt (at 32 or 48 amp) power sources; charging times were 20 hours and 3.5 hours (fast-charge system).
+The Mini E could be charged by 120-volt (at 12 amp) and 240-volt (at 32 or 48 amp) power sources; charging times were 20 hours and 3.5 hours (fast-charge system).
 Charge rate was set from the instrument panel before charging.

-The 240 volt 32 amp home "wall box" charging stations for the USA trial were made by Clipper Creek, with a proprietary electrical connector to the car made by ODU.
+The 240-volt 32-amp home "wall box" charging stations for the US trial were made by Clipper Creek, with a proprietary electrical connector to the car made by ODU.